zephyrtronium/iolang/README.md

 	+ File - figure out how/whether to implement popen and reopen.
 	+ Date - fromString requires a robust implementation.
 - Write initialization code/Io methods for all types.
-	+ Lots to do for most Core types.
-		* List ListCursor, cursor, sortByKey, sortKey.
-		* All asJson methods.
+	+ asJson methods.
-		* Object lazySlot
-		* File streamDestination, startStreaming
+	+ File streamDestination, startStreaming
 - Fix CFunctions that eat control flow signals.
 - Write tests, both in Go and in Io.
 - Importer, and implement Addons, ideally supporting Go's `-buildmode=plugin`.